Native birds (New Zealand)

 The Department of Conservation, also known as DOC, is a government agency in charge of conserving New Zealand's natural and historic heritage.

-- Click on Nature, and then Birds A-Z for an alphabetical listing of all the birds in New Zealand.
+- Select Nature, and then Birds A-Z for an alphabetical listing of all the birds in New Zealand.

-- You can also click on Nature and then Habitats, if you want information about the places that birds live.
+- You can also go to Nature and then Habitats, if you want information about the places that birds live.

 Tips: Like Te Ara, this website also has a .govt in their address which means they are from a government organisation, so the information will be reliable.New Zealand Birds Online